ITV Lunchtime News: History

-On 8 March 1999, coinciding with a further relaunch of ITN's news bulletins, John Suchet returned to the newly named ITV Lunchtime News to replace Murnaghan, now lead presenter of the new ITV Nightly News.
-On 22 January 2001, as part of a wider reorganisation of ITV News, Suchet became the sole presenter of the Lunchtime News; in mid-2002, he was replaced by Nicholas Owen.
+On 8 March 1999, coinciding with a relaunch of all bulletins which included the controversial axing of News at Ten, John Suchet returned to the newly named ITV Lunchtime News to replace Murnaghan, now lead presenter of the new ITV Nightly News, to co-present with Somerville.
+Somerville left ITN in 2001, and Suchet became sole anchor.
+Nicholas Owen would later return as lead presenter of the bulletin in 2003.

 On 2 February 2004, ITV News was relaunched and the 12:30pm bulletin was restructured: Owen was joined by Katie Derham in a return to a dual-presenting team; then, on 11 April 2005, the programme was extended to 60 minutes.
 The 15-minute regional news bulletin at 3:00pm was axed and incorporated into the new 60-minute ITV Lunchtime News.
 On 4 September 2006, the 60-minute format was axed, returning to its shorter length and at a new broadcast time of 1:30pm.
 On 5 February 2007, Owen left to join BBC News and was replaced by Alastair Stewart.

 In April 2007 ITN announced that ITV had awarded it a 6-year contract to produce ITV News, at a cost of £250 million.

 ITV Lunchtime News switched from the traditional 4:3 format to 16:9 widescreen since 3 December 2007.

 On 27 July 2009, the ITV Lunchtime News returned to a single presenter, with Stewart and Katie Derham alternating.
 Derham later left ITV News in June 2010 and was replaced by Nina Hossain.

-On 2 November 2009, the bulletin was retitled as ITV News at 1:30 as part of a rebrand of the channel's news programmes.
-Since 12 October 2015, the programme was being referred to as the ITV Lunchtime News.
+On 2 November 2009, the bulletin was retitled as ITV News at 1:30 (though never announced on screen, where it was simply referred to as the ITV News, in contrast to other bulletins) as part of a rebrand of the channel's news programmes.
+Since 12 October 2015, the programme was again being referred to as the ITV Lunchtime News.

 On 24 May 2019 it was announced Hossain would become the sole presenter of the programme.

 The ITV Lunchtime News presenter also fronts the impending ITV News London lunchtime bulletin from 13:55.